-Italy is obligated by international and European law to combat trafficking and exploitation, including to reduce the demand that fuels exploitation (for more on Italy's obligations under international law, please see our letter to the Italian government).
+Italy is obligated by international and European law to combat trafficking and exploitation, including to reduce the demand that fuels exploitation.
 The proposed measures directly violate these legal obligations.
 The decriminalization of pimping or brothel keeping has been a failed experiment.
-In Germany and the Netherlands, it has only served to empower pimps, brothel keepers and buyers, and in the Netherlands and Switzerland several legalized street zones were shut down after being overrun by organized crime and trafficking.
+As the Telegraph has reported, in Germany and the Netherlands, it has only served to empower pimps, brothel keepers and buyers, and in the Netherlands and Switzerland several legalized street zones were shut down after being overrun by organized crime and trafficking.
 Legalizing such activities, or trying to move prostitution indoors, doesn’t make it safe or free from exploitation.
 This is a myth, as Equality Now’s Survivor Stories series and Resistenza Femminista's Voci di Sopravvissute consistently show.

 Join Equality Now, survivors like Heaven and Adelina, and the many signatories to Resistenza Femminista’s statement against ‘Spilabotte Bill’ No. 1201, in advocating for Italian lawmakers to protect human rights, not violate them.
 We need legislation that targets the roots of the problem by criminalizing pimps, brothel keepers and those who buy sex, while decriminalizing and ensuring support for people in prostitution, including exiting if they wish to do so.
 Known as the “Swedish” or “Nordic” Model, this approach is quickly gaining traction in Europe and beyond.